 Children under 16 years of age do not need to provide identification.

-All citizenship ceremonies are held at Council's Civic Receptions Rooms, 119-145 Spence St, Cairns.
+All citizenship ceremonies are held at Council's Civic Receptions Rooms, ground floor,119-145 Spence Street, Cairns.
 Please register at the registration table in the foyer on arrival.

 It may not be possible to accommodate late arrivals so please allow plenty of time for registration.